Featurizing Koopman Mode Decomposition For Robust Forecasting: Overview of Koopman mode decomposition

 \section{Overview of Koopman mode decomposition}

-We are interested in analyzing and predicting the outputs of a dynamical system in real Euclidean space, with evolution map $\Fc_\tau$.
-Given the current state of our system, $\xb(t)$, the system state at time $\tau$ into the future is $\Fc_\tau(\xb(t))$.
+We consider a dynamical system in real Euclidean space, with evolution map $\Fc_\tau$.
+Given the current state, $\xb(t)$, the state at time $\tau$ into the future is $\Fc_\tau(\xb(t))$.
 That is,

-In realistic application problems, $\Fc_\tau$ is typically a complicated nonlinear function.
-However, there is a dual interpretation to equation~\eqref{eq:forward_operator} which is linear.
-For an observation function $\gb(\xb)$ on the system states, the {\em Koopman} operator~\cite{mezic2013analysis,brunton2021modern,mauroy2020koopman} determines the observations at time $\tau$ in the future:
+In realistic application problems, $\Fc_\tau$ is typically a complicated nonlinear function, {\em e.g.} a stochastic or ordinary differential equation time step, or simply a black box mapping from which some data is measured.

+The {\em Koopman operator} provides a dual interpretation of evolution which is {\em linear} (see Figure~\ref{fig:koopman_concept}).
+Namely, for an observation function $\gb(\xb)$ on the system states, the {\em Koopman operator}~\cite{mezic2013analysis,brunton2021modern,mauroy2020koopman} determines the observations at time $\tau$ in the future:

+Here, $\Kc_\tau$ is a linear operator that exactly describes the evolution map $\Fc_\tau$.
+In principle, $\gb$ could be any measurement or quantity of interest.
+In our experiments below, we define observations using either the full state or delay embeddings of low-dimensional observations.

-While the linear framework does not magically remove the complexity inherent in $\Fc_\tau$, it provides a starting point for globally linear techniques: we can do linear analysis in~\eqref{eq:Koopman-definition} without resorting to local linearization of~\eqref{eq:forward_operator}.
-From this point of view, we can construct finite dimensional approximations of $\Kc_\tau$ by choosing a collection of {\em feature functions} ~\cite{bishop2006pattern} that are evaluated at {\em sample points}.
+While the linear framework does not remove the complexity inherent in $\Fc_\tau$, it provides a starting point for globally linear techniques: we can apply linear analysis in~\eqref{eq:Koopman-definition} without resorting to local linearization of~\eqref{eq:forward_operator}.
+From this point of view, we can construct finite-dimensional approximations of $\Kc_\tau$ by choosing a collection of {\em feature functions} ~\cite{bishop2006pattern}, denoted $\psi_r$, that are evaluated at {\em sample points}.

 To this end, we choose scalar-valued features and obtain a set of input and output sample points $\xb_1,\ldots,\xb_N$ and $\yb_1,\ldots,\yb_N$, where $\yb_n = \Fc_\tau(\xb_n)$.
-From these we form $N \times R$ matrices $\Psib_{\xb}$ and $\Psib_{\yb}$ whose rows are samples and columns are features,
+From these we form $N \times R$ matrices $\Psib_{\xb}$ and $\Psib_{\yb}$ whose rows are samples and columns are features:

 and